-In early August 2009, in view of the appreciation trend in the shekel exchange rate, the BoI declared that from that time on, it would take action "in the event of unusual movements in the exchange rate which are inconsistent with underlying economic conditions, or when conditions in the foreign exchange market are disorderly."16 In other words, the emphasis changed from describing the reason for the purchases by the need to increase the foreign exchange market.
+In early August 2009, in view of the appreciation trend in the shekel exchange rate, the BoI declared that from that time on, it would take action "in the event of unusual movements in the exchange rate which are inconsistent with underlying economic conditions, or when conditions in the foreign exchange market are disorderly."
+In other words, the emphasis changed from describing the reason for the purchases by the need to increase the foreign currency reserves to responding to the state of the economy and the behavior of the foreign exchange market.
 Nevertheless, the BoI declared at the same time that it was "continuing its daily purchases of \$100 million in the foreign exchange market."
 A few days later, on August 10, 2009, the Bank of Israel announced the end of purchases of a fixed amount.
-The Bank of Israel did not explicitly state what would guide it in determining the scope of its intervention in the market.17
+The Bank of Israel did not explicitly state what would guide it in determining the scope of its intervention in the market.
+In